bcss/RentACar-Contract/docs/SECURITY_CHANGELOG.md

 ## Overview

-This document tracks all security-related changes made to RCCMS, including vulnerability fixes, security enhancements, and compliance improvements.
+This document tracks all security-related changes made to KarāraOS, including vulnerability fixes, security enhancements, and compliance improvements.
 All changes are documented with:
 - Date of change
 - Type (Fix/Enhancement/Compliance)
 - Severity (Critical/High/Medium/Low)